 It is helpful to the referees if authors can provide a statement or covering letter explaining briefly why they feel that their work is an important advance and putting it into context in relation to the ultimate aims of their ongoing research.

-The authors can recommend possible Russian and foreign referees (name, position, affiliation and e-mail address should be indicated) for their submissions.
+The authors are encouraged to recommend possible referees (name, position, affiliation and e-mail address should be indicated) for their submissions.

 Preparation of Manuscripts